ThaoKine/Vinfast-Stock-Performance/README.md

 ## 🔍 Insight

+Summary:

+- VinFast is a highly volatile at first but remained quite weak.
+  - It spiked early due to excitement but quickly crashed and hasn’t bounced back.
+- Some short-term patterns exist, for example, Tuesdays often show strong gains, especially after losses on Mondays, but long-term investors still face big risks.

 ## 1. Investor's Concern: “I don’t know when to enter or exit.”

 →  What are the optimal entry price to buy and at what price to sell?**